 Meaning

-“My impression is that most women public service workers have a long fuse.
+The message behind “My impression is that most women public service workers have a long fuse.
 Precisely because they care so deeply about services, more than anyone, they still want to find a sensible and fair negotiated agreement.
-But their patience has run out.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that the present moment deserves attention.
+But their patience has run out.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme